-CAMBRIDGE, Mass. -- Enterprises allow tablets and smartphones to tap into their data warehouses to give remote workers quick access to the data they need, but building an effective one that employees want to use is no small feat.
+CAMBRIDGE, Mass. -- Enterprises allow tablets and smartphones to tap into their data warehouses to give remote workers quick access to the data they need, but building an effective

-When an enterprise is building a data warehouse,
+When an enterprise is building a data warehouse, it creates a repository that comprises information from disparate applications and systems.

 For a user, having that company data in a back pocket, or an iPad case, can be a powerful tool if the data warehouse is built properly.